brokenricefilms/linux_setup/README.md

     > ok let restart gnome run this: `gnome-shell --replace &`
     > or just restart

-4. I don't like dock
+4. I don't like dock (For Ubuntu user, Fedora don't need do that)

 `sudo apt remove gnome-shell-extension-ubuntu-dock`